Kyle Morton: Saint Louis FC

 On January 3, 2020, Morton moved to USL Championship side Saint Louis FC.
 He made his debut for Saint Louis on March 7, a 4–1 win over Miami FC.
 In a shortened season due to the COVID-19 pandemic, Morton made 14 appearances and kept 2 clean sheets to help Saint Louis qualify for the playoffs.
 He played in both of their playoff games as Saint Louis reached the Conference Semifinals, where they lost to Louisville City 2–0.
 Saint Louis FC folded following the 2020 USL Championship season.

 Houston Dynamo

 Morton signed with Major League Soccer side Houston Dynamo on January 27, 2021.
 On July 9, 2021, Morton was loaned to USL Championship side Memphis 901.
 He made his debut for Memphis on July 10, making 8 saves and keeping a clean sheet in a 1–0 win over Birmingham Legion.
 Morton was named USL Championship Player of the Week and made the Team of the Week following his performance against Birmingham.
 He made 5 appearances while with Memphis, keeping 2 clean sheets.
 Houston recalled him from his loan on August 18.
 On November 3, in the final game of Houston's season, Morton made his Dynamo and MLS debut, making 4 saves in a 2–0 loss to CF Montréal.
 Following the 2021 season, Morton's contract option was declined by Houston.

 Louisville City FC

 Morton signed with Louisville City FC on December 28, 2021.
+He was released by Louisville following the 2023 season.